 “Wash Day” comes from a series of photographs of laundry hanging out to dry in places visited around the world.
-The one thing we all have in common around the world is washing our clothing—the interesting part is seeing the ingenious ways people will dry them.
-Recereating fabric paintings on fabric can be very challenging.
+The one thing we all have in common around the world is washing our clothing—the interesting part is seeing the ingenious ways people will display and dry them.
+Creating paintings of fabric on fabric can be very challenging.

 In the “Agua” (or water) series of paintings, water is the focal point.
 The subject matter comes from personal photographs of the world’s many natural springs, rivers, and coral reefs.
 When the views are taken from these perspectives the subject matter becomes abstract.
 Seeing the distortions of the human body underwater; the reflections of light the way it affects the surfaces; how perspective is altered when viewing water at eye level or from the air are the subject of fascination.